Graph Neural Networks for Knowledge Enhanced Visual Representation of Paintings: Experimental Setup

 where $N$ is the total number of paintings in the test set and $N_\theta$ denotes the number of paintings whose absolute error is less than $\theta$ years.
 Table~\ref{tab:dataset_statistics} summarizes the dataset statistics for all the WikiArt dataset variants that we use in this work.
 Note that in Table~\ref{tab:dataset_statistics} timeframes designate half-century periods, such as 1900-1950.

 Finally, we evaluate the performance of all methods in a multi-label tag prediction task.
 To this end, we make use of 54,919 paintings that are associate with at least one tag that, in turn, appears at least in 1,000 unique paintings.
-This results in 54 unique tags, ranging from face parts, i.e. forehead and lips, nature related tags, i.e. flowers and animals, urban objects, i.e. vehicles and boats, to themes, i.e. children portraits and famous people.
-A detailed description of the dataset collection that we use in this paper is provided in Supplementary Material A.1.
+This results in 54 unique tags, ranging from face parts, e.g., forehead and lips, nature related tags, e.g., flowers and animals, urban objects, e.g., vehicles and boats, to themes, e.g., children portraits and famous people.
+A detailed description of the dataset collection is provided in supplementary materials.